 A New Property Protected in the Clear Lake Corridor – Ayotte’s Point Woods

-Kawartha Land Trust is very pleased to announce another newly protected property: Ayotte’s Point Woods.
-Jane and Peter Darling and family have generously donated their 77 acre property located just north of Young’s Point, Ontario on the west side of Clear Lake to ensure it remains a protected land in the Clear Lake corridor.
+Kawartha Land Trust (KLT) is very pleased to announce another newly protected property: Ayotte’s Point Woods.
+Jane and Peter Darling and family have generously donated their 77-acre property located just north of Young’s Point, Ontario, on the west side of Clear Lake, to ensure it remains a protected land in the Clear Lake corridor.

 The property includes upland and lowland cedar forest, beautifully managed oak stands and some seasonally flooded areas full of wildlife.
 Conservation of this property ensures that the flora and fauna that live in our area will have a secure habitat for years to come.

-Because the property is zoned “rural”, had it not been protected, it could have been developed with at least one dwelling, the forest could have been cut down, and or a variety of other activities that would have damaged its natural character could have occurred.
-Now, we hope you share comfort in knowing the land will remain the beautiful protected area it is today.
+Because the property is zoned “rural,” had it not been protected, it could have been developed with at least one dwelling, the forest could have been cut down, and/or a variety of other activities that would have damaged its natural character could have occurred.
+Now, we hope you share comfort in knowing that the land will remain the beautiful protected area it is today.

-Mary Smith, Mayor of Selwyn Township brought greeting on behalf on the municipality saying, “It is important for us to take care of the land, the water and the air and all of the plants and animals on that land.
+Mary Smith, Mayor of Selwyn Township, brought greetings on behalf on the municipality saying, “It is important for us to take care of the land, the water and the air and all of the plants and animals on that land.
 Kawartha Land Trust has taken that to heart with all the people here today who know how important that commitment is.”

 Ayotte’s Point Woods Interesting Features: